Danish Auxiliary Corps in the Williamite War in Ireland: 1690

 After the aborted siege of Limerick, King William left Ireland in September, leaving the Williamite army under command of the Dutch Count of Solms, who placed it in winter quarters.
 The Danish corps was assigned quarters in the counties Tipperary, Cork, Waterford, and Wexford.
 Active operations were far from over, however.
 Major-General de la Forest-Suzannet was sent toward Killmallock with 400 horse, 200 dragoons, and 500 foot.
 When the Williamite force arrived, the town was abandoned by its defenders, leaving the baggage for the Danes.
 Major-General Tettau was ordered to search the town, but finding it not worthwhile to occupy decided to remove its defences.
 Major-general von Tettau and the Dutch Major-General Scravenmoer, with 1,200 Danish and Dutch horse, and Prince George's and the Zealand battalions of foot, took and held some defiles between Cork and Limerick in order to prevent communications between the two places.
-13 September, the troops met and defeated Jacobite forces, mostly Rapparees, under Colonel Sheldon.
+On 13 September the troops met and defeated Jacobite forces, mostly Rapparees, under Colonel Sheldon.

 Marlborough landed near Cork on 22 September, and began to besiege the city.
 The Duke of Würtemberg marched to Cork with 340 horse, 50 dragoons, and 2,900 foot, of which 1,600 belonged to the Danish corps, and took up a position on the northern side, immediately outside the city walls.
 Under the command of Major-general von Tettau, the troops forced its way into the burning northern liberties, driving the Jacobite defenders away from their outworks and back into the city.
-The attack on the city began September 27, when a force of 100 grenadiers and 400 foot, of which 300 Danish, under Lieutenant-colonel Munchgaard, in the afternoon crossed the River Lee and continued until they were stopped by a moat in front of the walls.
+The attack on the city began on 27 September, when a force of 100 grenadiers and 400 foot, of which 300 Danish, under Lieutenant-colonel Munchgaard, in the afternoon crossed the River Lee and continued until they were stopped by a moat in front of the walls.
 The main assault from the south followed, and soon the defenders surrendered.

 After Cork, Würtemberg's and Marlborough's combined forces continued to Kinsale where they arrived on 2 October.
 In the afternoon, Major-general von Tettau with 200 grenadier and 600 fusiliers set out to take James's Fort.
 The fort being on a point in the harbour, the troops crossed the bight at night, taking cover in the dark outside the fort.
 In the morning, the defenders seeing no enemies withdrew from the outworks into the fort itself.
 Tettau then began the assault, the defenders returning to the outworks, and heavy fighting began.
 After a short fight, the Jacobites were forced back into the fort.
 Tettau and his men attacked again, and when an accidental explosion in the gunpowder magazine killed a large number of the defenders, the commandant surrendered.
 The Danish troops had 24 casualties, while the other attacking Williamites suffered 31.
-After a siege that lasted until October 17, the city finally capitulated.
+After a siege that lasted until 17 October, the city finally capitulated.